timescale/pg_influx/README.md

 cd pg_influx
 ```

-### Building from source

-After the dependencies are installed, To build and install the
+To build and install the extension:
-extension:

 ```bash
 make